 - Be able to separate from their parents without difficulty

-- Have appropriate communication skills for his/her age
+- Have appropriate communication skills for their age

 Parent Participation and Feedback

-Parental feedback depends on the program format you have registered for.
+Parental feedback depends on the program format you have registered.

 Parents can always request additional feedback, however, additional fees apply.